 In August 2008 the National Federation of Voluntary Bodies launched its National Intellectual Disability Research Strategy.
 This was the first ever strategy for research among National Federation member organisations.
 The service plan of Research of the National Federation shall be based on the priorities of the Research strategy and the action plans as outlined below.
 Further information on the Research Strategy is available on our website at www.fedvol.ie/research.

-Objectives Key Actions To facilitate and To implement the agreed aims of the Research Sub-Committee through support the work arranging quarterly meetings during 2009.
-The Research Subof the Research Committee will meet on the following dates:
+Objectives Key Actions To facilitate and support the work of the Research To implement the agreed aims of the Research Sub-Committee through arranging quarterly meetings during 2009.
+The Research Sub- Committee will meet on the following dates: